Industry News

 The main project stages in a complete project methodology

 The first project phase is preparation.
-It involves defining project objectives, the required resources and the constraints.
+It involves defining the project objectives, the resources required and the constraints.

 This stage of the project methodology is fundamental.
 Poor preparation often leads to delays and misunderstandings.